jyothich12/SriJyothiChinta.github.io/README.md

 The website has several pages that provide information on different topics.
 They include:

-Home/About page: Provides a sketchy bio of my profile and my interests, as well as links to other pages.
+Home/About page: Provides a brief bio, an overview of my skills, and links to other sections.

-Technology Info: Provides a list of blog/video/audio resources for latest technology news that's happening in the industry.

-My Schedule: Provides my weekly schedule on hourly basis.

-Gallery Page: Showcases a list of photos taken from a recent trip to some interesting place.
+Education: Showcases my academic background, including degrees, certifications, and coursework.

+Experience: Highlights my professional journey, detailing key roles and projects I have worked on.

+Skills: Lists my technical proficiencies, including programming languages, frameworks, and tools.

+Projects: Displays a collection of my completed and ongoing projects with descriptions and links.

+Certifications: Documents my industry-recognized certifications related to software development and cloud computing.

 Game page: Provide a Tic-Tac-Toe game for the visitor's.The game follows the traditional rules of Tic-Tac-Toe, where two players take turns placing their marks (X or O) on a 3x3 grid and a 4x4 grid, with the objective of getting three/four marks in a row (horizontally, vertically, or diagonally) before the opponent does.
 It has difficulty level of user's choice.It also includes a reset button to start a new game.

-Contact page: Provides a form for visitors to send comments, requests, or suggestions to developers.
-We add a fun element to visitors who have given feedback and five gifts to open and redeem.
+Contact page: Provides contact information and links to connect with me through LinkedIn and GitHub.

 **Usage**

-To access the website, simply navigate to the URL https://cs-web-project.onrender.com/ using a web browser.
+To access the website, simply navigate to the URL https://jyothich12.github.io/srijyothichinta.github.io/ using a web browser.
 The website is designed to be user-friendly and intuitive, with clear navigation and informative content.